vwkd/didi/src/branching.md

 - for multiple branches uses first one that works, short-circuit
 - only ever one code path is used since since input string is consumed by it
 - no "else" in favour of separate "if"s
-- replaces regex lookahead, lookbehind, conditional statement, or
+- replaces regex lookahead, lookbehind, conditional statement, or, lookahead conditional, lookbehind conditional, etc.